Our employment service supports Harvard Summer School's immersive study abroad program.

 Studying African Societies and Culture

-The Harvard Summer Program in South Africa provided a fascinating opportunity for students to examine African societies and cultures and the legacy of colonialism on its social and political institutions.
-Through historical and cultural immersion in both formal and informal settings across the country—from Cape Town to Johannesburg and Kruger National Park to the Hamakuya chiefdom—students gained a deep understanding of critical social issues applicable to the world at large.
+The Harvard Summer Program in South Africa provides a fascinating opportunity for students to examine African societies and cultures and the legacy of colonialism on its social and political institutions.
+Through historical and cultural immersion in both formal and informal settings across the country—from Cape Town to Johannesburg and Kruger National Park to the Hamakuya chiefdom—students gain a deep understanding of critical social issues applicable to the world at large.